 PROPS: Small campfire with light hook-up.
-Akela wears war bonnet & wraps self in red blanket.
-Two Chiefs wear 1 or 2 feathers head dresses & scout leaders uniforms.
+Akela wears a war bonnet & wraps himself in a red blanket.
+Two Chiefs wear 1 or 2 feathers headdresses & scout leaders uniforms.
 Chiefs carry tom-toms or Indian rattles.

-SCENE: Campfire set up in middle of stage area.
+SCENE: Campfire set up in the middle of the stage area.
 House lights off.
 Akela enters with chiefs, to the beat of tom-toms.
 Akela sets down by campfire facing the audience.
-When he starts talking, the chiefs start walking slowly from opposite ends of Cub Scout seating area.
-Cubs to receive Bobcat awards fall in behind chiefs & follow them to campfire.
-Cubs gather around campfire in front of Akela.
+When he starts talking, the chiefs start walking slowly from opposite ends of the Cub Scout seating area.
+Cubs to receive Bobcat awards fall in behind chiefs & follow them to the campfire.
+Cubs gather around the campfire in front of Akela.
 A Chief stands on each side of Akela.

 AKELA: All new Cub Scouts please stand and follow Chief _____ and Chief _____ to the campfire.